Jehan1241/quicksave/README.md

 ## Important

-This project is still in beta — you may encounter bugs.
+- This project is still in beta — you may encounter bugs.
-Make sure to use the **backup feature** to preserve user data.
+- Make sure to use the **backup feature** to preserve user data.
+- As of right now only windows is supported, Linux support soon.

 ## Features